medicinestorexyz/medicinestorewave/README.md

 And also upgrade skills of your character and his assistant first aid bag.

+If you play in hard mode, you can earn SOBR tokens, which can be spent in various places afterwards.

 **Join Discord - https://discord.gg/VXptmyVK**

 ## 🎮 [PLAY NOW](https://izowave.neki.guru/)